Why is populism so darned popular in many parts of the world today?

 Civic self-mastery training then extends to a model of civic-engagement.
 Having awakened ourselves internally, newly empowered, we move to immediate social contextual action. —Rebooting the System from inside the Death Machine

 Self-mastery of our own thinking is necessary to counter the effects of a networked world, where words are electrically extended and fragmented by social media.
 Information manipulation is becoming widespread, driving identity politics.
-This of course makes a fertile environment for demagogues to wave the flag of populism.
+This of course makes a fertile environment for demagogues to wave the flag of populism and anti-intellectualism.
 In the network era, populism is the first refuge of a scoundrel.
 A literate, engaged, and networked citizenry gives no such refuge.